-Item Number SWMP Section Subject Issue Required Revisions Number Section watersheds: For new and re-development projects, Effective Impervious Area1 shall be maintained at less than five percent (5%) of total project area.
+Item Number SWMP Section Subject Issue Required Revisions , projects, Effective Impervious Area1 shall be maintained at less than five percent (5%) of total project area.
 For new and redevelopment projects that create and/or replace 5,000 square feet or more of impervious surface, the post-construction runoff hydrographs shall match within one percent (1%) the pre-construction2 runoff hydrographs, for a range of events with return periods from 1-year to 10-years.
 For projects whose disturbed project area exceeds two acres, preserve the pre-construction drainage density (miles of stream length per square mile of watershed) for all drainage areas serving a first order stream3 or larger, and ensure that post-project time of concentration is equal or greater than pre-project time of concentration.
-OR , Option 2: The County and City may use the following process to develop interim criteria as effective as the above criteria.
-"As effective
+OR Option 2:

-&lt;sup>1 Effective Impervious Area is that portion of the impervious area that drains directly to a receiving surface waterbody via a hardened storm drain conveyance without first draining to a pervious area.
+Effective Impervious Area is that portion of the impervious area that drains directly to a receiving surface waterbody via a hardened storm drain conveyance without first draining to a pervious area.
 In other words, impervious surfaces tributary to pervious areas are not considered Effective Impervious Area.

-Pre-construction condition is defined as undeveloped soil type and vegetation.
+2 Pre-construction condition is defined as undeveloped soil type and vegetation.

-A first order stream is defined as a stream with no tributaries.
+3 A first order stream is defined as a stream with no tributaries.